open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

     }
 ```

-Use an editor of your choice to modify the `userinput.json` file.
-As mentioned earlier, the purpose of this file is to configure the microservice as it might be configured on an Edge node, enabling you to test your microservice in a simulated Horizon test environment.
-In order to do this, update the `userinput.json` file with the Edge node configuration that you would like to use:
+Update the `userinput.json` file for our example project:
-1. Update the `global` section with Horizon attributes.
+1. Update the `global` section with Horizon agent attributes.
 See the [Attribute Documentation](https://github.com/open-horizon/anax/blob/master/doc/attributes.md) for a description of supported Horizon attributes.
 In this case, there aren't any so you can remove the skeletal array element.
 1. Update the `url` in the `microservices` section with the same value you set on `specRef` in the `microservice.definition.json` file.
 The `microservices` section tells the test simulator which microservice to run.